NEO1842/Blender-Fire-Energy-Sphere/README.md

 # Blender-Fire-Energy-Sphere

-A procedural energy sphere scene created in Blender using Shader Nodes.
+A energy sphere scene created in Blender using Shader Nodes.

 # Overview